What is the main side effect of Testosterone Replacement Therapy?

 One of the primary risks of testosterone that is you need to be aware of is called polycythemia.
-This is a condition where your body produces too many red blood cells, also known as "high blood hematocrit levels".
+This is a condition where your body produces too many red blood cells, also known as high blood hematocrit level.
 Hematocrit refers to the red blood cell content in your blood.
 If your hematocrit levels rise, there is the fear that the blood will become too thick or viscous.
 This can, in turn, make it more likely that you will develop blood clots--leading to strokes, heart attacks, and other clotting events.
 Polycythemia is serious, potentially life-threatening if untreated.

 In recent years, there has been an increased association between TRT and polycythemia.
 With TRT becoming a more mainstream treatment, more people are experiencing the symptoms of polycythemia, which include:

 - joint pain

 - numbness, tingling, or burning in the hands, feet, arms or legs

 - Turning very red or "flushing" after workout